joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 (ra/cljs-repl)
 ```

-This file describes how to build your project and starts a REPL.
-If
+This file describes how to build your ClojureScript project and starts
-you are new to ClojureScript you may find it a bit bewildering.
-After
+a REPL.
+If you are new to ClojureScript you may find this file a bit
+overwhelming.
+If you would like to know more, after this tutorial you
-this tutorial you may want to work through the ClojureScript
+may want to work through the ClojureScript
 [Quick Start](https://github.com/clojure/clojurescript/wiki/Quick-Start)
-to re-inforce ClojureScript tooling concepts encountered in this
+to re-inforce fundamental ClojureScript concepts encountered in this
 tutorial.

 ## Markup